KingTaTo/RhythmGameTracker/README.md

 # RhythmGameTracker
-A score tracker/viewer for (hopefully) various rhythm games.
+A statistic tracker for (hopefully) various rhythm games.
 If you're on an online tracker, then what are you doing here lol, go use that instead.

 ## IIDX